 - Do you have local IT support who could help?
 Or an expert in your research group?

-- Raise a QRIScloud (or RCC) support request.
-We may be able to advise, or arrange a consultation.
+- Raise an RCC support request.
+They may be able to advise, or arrange a consultation.

 - You may be able to get help at your local Hackyhour (UQ and Griffith ... more coming)